grace-notes/website/contents/topics/gnosticism-colossian-heresy.md

 1. First, how can the work of creation be explained?

 2. Second, How are we to account for the existence of evil in the universe.

-So, the problem posed was, “How can one reconcile the creation of the world and the existence of evil with the conception of God as a being who is absolutely holy?
+So, the problem posed was, “How can one reconcile the creation of the world and the existence of evil with the conception of God as a being who is absolutely holy?"

-The Gnostic argued as follows
+The Gnostic argued as follows:

 If God had created the universe out of nothing, and evolved it directly from Himself, that holy God could not have brought an evil universe into